Skip to content

 Realising and admitting you may have a problem with alcohol is your first step in getting help.

 Realising you may have a problem with your relationship with alcohol is the first step to getting the help that you need and deserve.
-If you feel a strong urge to drink, or feel out of control in doing so, that may be a sign that you need to seek alcohol addiction help.
+If you feel a strong urge to drink, or feel out of control in doing so, that may be a sign that you need to seek help.
 Other scenarios and symptoms of problematic drinking include:

-• Sacrificing important areas of your life such as work and family, so you can drink either alone or with friends who drink like you
+• Sacrificing important areas of your life such as work and family, so you can drink either alone or with friends

 • Your loved ones have mentioned your alcohol intake and problems that alcohol is causing you or them

-• You are finding yourself drinking more than the recommended intake of alcohol.
-The NHS recommends no more than 14 units of alcohol a week, spread across 3 days or more.
+• You feel your drinking is causing problems in your life.
+You are finding yourself drinking more than the recommended intake of alcohol.
+The NHS recommend no more than 14 units of alcohol a week, spread across 3 days or more.
 That works out at around 6 medium (175ml) glasses of wine, or 6 pints of 4% beer.

-If any of these resonate with you, or you are thinking about reaching out for alcohol support for another reason, here are some of the trusted resources available to you.
+If any of these resonate with you, or you are thinking about reaching out for support for another reason, here are some of the trusted resources available to you.

-Government & NHS Support
+Government and NHS support

 Families Anonymous is a worldwide fellowship of family members and friends who have been affected by the misuse of drugs, alcohol and behavioural problems.
 They have a presence in the UK.
 You can find out more at their website here.